Computers have become an essential part of everyday life, but this widespread usage comes with serious risks, especially for organizations.

 He then builds upon it by introducing the various elements that constitute information security, such as identification, authentication, authorization and access control.

-He explains the various methods to keep your information safe while complying with the various laws and regulations, and points out the importance of physical and network security and how to protect your operating system, applications, mobile, embedded and IoT devices, explaining step-by-step security procedures.
+He explains multiple methods to keep your information safe while complying with numerous laws and regulations, and points out the importance of physical and network security and how to protect your operating system, applications, mobile, embedded and IoT devices, explaining step-by-step security procedures.

 He wraps it up by explaining security assessment, i.e., the tools you can use to solve security issues in your system.